epage/epage.github.io/blog/blog/pushgen-experiment.md

 ## Performance of `pushgen`

-For `pushgen`, the gains in lowering iteration overhead are not noticeable compared to everything else, like IO:
+For `pushgen`, the improvements from lowering iteration overhead are not noticeable compared to everything else, like IO:
 ```
 check_file/Typos/code   time:   [113.92 us 115.85 us 118.02 us]
                         thrpt:  [2.4566 MiB/s 2.5025 MiB/s 2.5449 MiB/s]